TkTech/lawu/docs/index.rst

 - Analysis and analytics of public Android APKs (thousands at a time)

 Fast forward a few years.
 There are new toys on the block like `Krakatau`_ which came out a few years after Solum.
-Krakatau is great disasembler & decompiler, but it's API was not designed for humans and is not considered "Pythonic".
-It does not follow PEP8, it is sparesly commented and poorly documented.
+Krakatau is a great disasembler & decompiler, but its API was not designed for humans and is not considered "Pythonic".
+It does not follow PEP8, it is sparsely commented and poorly documented.
 This makes it very hard to work with when all you want to do is open up a Python shell and dive into a ClassFile.